-Inclusions: All food, accommodation and training materials for six days and six nights.
+Inclusions: All food, accommodation and training materials for six days and five nights.
 Travel to and from the venue is not included.

 Course fees are in Fiji dollars and can be paid in full via credit card through our secure payment facility.
 Organisations are able to request to receive an invoice.